need ability to manipulate access control lists

 level can contain username.

-#12 Updated by Saurabh Garg about 16 years ago
+#12 Updated by Saurabh Garg over 16 years ago

 Morpho now has an Access screen through which you can select the ACL.
 It uses